Low Back Arthritis

 Regenerative Orthopedic Medicine Treatment for Lower Back Arthritis

-Regenexx® Procedures provide non-surgical treatment options for those suffering from pain related to osteoarthritis, joint injuries, spine pain, overuse conditions, and common sports injuries.
-These medical procedures are only performed by highly-skilled doctors and are used to help reduce pain and improve function.
-Regenexx procedures have helped thousands of patients improve their quality of life, return to the activities they enjoy, and avoid the need for surgery or joint replacement*.
+Regenerative procedures provide non-surgical treatment options for those suffering from pain related to osteoarthritis, joint injuries, spine pain, overuse conditions, and common sports injuries.
+These medical procedures are performed by highly-skilled doctors and are used to help reduce pain and improve function.
+They may help improve your quality of life, return to the activities you enjoy, and avoid the need for surgery or joint replacement*.